UCLALibrary/research-tips/about.md

           </div>
           <div class="col s9">
              <span class="black-text">
-                Jeannie is a Master's candidate in the UCLA Library & Information Studies Program, and is interested in learner-centered library services and instructional design for diverse communities.
+                   <p><b>Jeannie</b> is a Master's candidate in the UCLA Library & Information Studies Program, and is interested in learner-centered library services and instructional design for diverse communities.</p>
              </span>
           </div>
        </div>